Parc-y-Pentre is enjoyed by Rhiwbina residents all year round. Yet it was never intended to be a park. Here’s the story of a village gem

 Yet its history suggests that it was never intended to be a park at all.
 The Garden Village was begun in 1912 to a masterplan by Raymond Unwin, one of the leading architects of the Garden City movement.
 The first 34 houses were built in 1913 and more were built from 1919 to 1923, occupying an area between Pen-y-Dre and Lon Isa.
 When the Garden Village was originally conceived, several greens and small parks were originally included as part of the layout.
 The land which now forms Parc-y-Pentre was originally earmarked as a smaller square around which houses would be built, similar to that of Charlotte Square or Y Groes.
 Entry would have been gained from the entrance on Lon Isa, which now provides one of the three entrances to the park.

 The houses were never constructed, leaving the upper floors of the surrounding houses on all sides exposed.
 For many years, the land was left as more of a playing field.
-These days, the gardens which face the park are enclosed by attractive mature hedges of laurel and privet.
+These days, the gardens that face the park are enclosed by attractive mature hedges of laurel and privet.
 All now provide an attractive green backdrop to the park.

 By the late 1950s, it was decided that something should be done with the land.
 Officially established by the Cardiff Rural District Council and Rhiwbina Garden Village Ltd, and opened by Mrs Alice Freeborn on 27th April 1960, Parc-y-Pentre was warmly welcomed by members of the community.
 It has since gone on to become a firm favourite with walkers, dog owners and families for over 60 years.
 A stone plinth featuring a plaque, commemorating the opening still remains in the park to this day.